You NEED a fast website.

 Your slow site drives visitors away and reduces productivity.

-You may be asking: what is considered a fast site or slow site?
-GTMetrix is a speed testing site which compiles a every day.
-Take a look at the above link and compare it to your site.
-If your website takes 10 or more seconds to load, then your site is considered extremely slow.
-3-5 seconds means you’re at an acceptable but average rate.
-If it loads in 2 seconds or less, then you’re in the fast loading range.
+GTMetrix is a speed testing site that compiles a list every day.
+Take a look at their list and compare it to your site.
+If your website takes 10 or more seconds to load, it is considered extremely slow.
+3–5 seconds means you’re at an acceptable but average rate.
+If it loads in 2 seconds or less, then you’re in the fast-loading range.

 There are several sites to determine the speed of your site.